gerardgimenezadsuar/gerardgimenezadsuar/README.md

-# 👋 Hello, I'm Gerard
+# Hi, I'm Gerard

 ### AI Engineer & Data Scientist

-🚀 From data science roots to crafting end-to-end applications, I've spent the last 5 years as a freelancer pushing the boundaries of what's possible with technology.
+From data science roots to crafting end-to-end AI applications, I've spent the last 5 years as a freelancer pushing the boundaries of what's possible.

 ### What I Do